 - The fill mode (only in Integral XT) supports you in filling the device.
 Messages in the display guide you through the filling process.
 Follow the instructions and switch on the display with the [>>] softkey. - Furthermore, the fill mode removes gas bubbles and air bubbles from the thermostatic circuit.
-The pump starts automatically at pump level 2 and switches off briefly every 45 seconds for better aeration.
+The pump starts automatically at pump level 2 (IN 2560 XTW/PW: pump level 4) and switches off briefly every 45 seconds for better aeration.
 Heating and cooling unit are switched off.
 Observe the pressure indication and level indication until the level no longer drops, the pressure indication no longer rises and the degassing symbol is no longer displayed for at least two minutes.
-Venting takes at least a few minutes and can take more than an hour in unfavorable conditions with large-volume consumers and high viscosity.
+Venting takes at least a few minutes and can take more than an hour in unfavorable conditions with large-volume consumers and high viscosity. - For high-temperature thermostats, the switchover between the individual hydraulic paths takes place alternately every 20 seconds.
+This produces a buzzing sound of about 5 seconds.
+The displayed pressure changes periodically.